 How Facts about an Enterprise are Presented

-Facts stored in the structured data database can be used to provide a local directory of enterprises to searchers, and the structure generation engine includes a fact presentation module specifying how the directory should present information about enterprises
+Facts stored in the structured data database can be used to provide a local directory of enterprises to searchers.
+The structure generation engine includes a fact presentation module specifying how the directory should present information about enterprises.

 source A – enterprise is “Open Mon-Sat 8 am-6 pm,”

-The fact presentation module may show the fact from source A because it contains the most information, and therefore received a greater weight.
+The fact presentation module may show the fact from source A because it contains the most information and therefore received greater weight.

-If the process described in this patent is being used by Google Local Search, then it may contain some ideas that can be helpful in making sure that the right information appears about an enterprise.
+If Google Local Search uses the process described in this patent, then it may contain some ideas that can help ensure that the right information appears about an enterprise.
 Here are a few:

-1. Try to present information about your enterprise on your web site in a manner that can be easily understood by a visitor, and easily collected and parsed by a search engine.
+1. Try to present information about your enterprise on your website so that a visitor can easily understand, and easily collect and parsed by a search engine.
 Instead of listing business information like this, present it as structured information that is easy to understand and extract:

 123 Fourth Street